LoyolaChicagoCS/gradhandbook/source/assistantships.rst

   to help the department choose awardees.
 Make sure in your application that you had an *email address that you check regularly*, or update your current email address with the GPD (gpd@cs.luc.edu).

+For new students who receive an assistantship, it is customary for the department to make a commitment to the end of the academic year, with an understanding to continue for up to a total of three semesters if funds are available for the next academic year, and if the students maintain their academic and work standards.

+The aim is to announce the awards in early May for Fall, and November for Spring.

 If you miss these deadlines you may apply in your first semester or later as a *current* student.